Skip to content

 Adding Support for Additional Databases

-This work is broken up into two milestones:
+This extension guide is broken up into two milestones:

 1. Foundational Support which enables Liquibase to understand your database and get basic update/rollback logic working